-Reflecting the recovering economy, employment growth has been robust.
-The U.S. unemployment rate fell from 5.8 percent in May 2021 to 3.6 percent in May 2022.
-Excluding jobs in the Leisure and Hospitality sector, the economy has more than added back all the jobs lost at the beginning of the pandemic.
-In May, the economy added 390,000 jobs.
-Overall, through the first five months of the year, the economy has added over 2.4 million new jobs.
-According to the Bureau of Labor Statistics' Job Opening and Labor Turnover Survey (JOLTS), there are currently 11.4 million unfilled jobs in the United States, a number that remains close to its series high.
+Reflecting the strong economy, employment surged in 2021.
+The unemployment rate fell from 6.4 percent in January 2021 to 4.0 percent in January 2022.
+The average monthly gain in the number of jobs during 2021 was 555,000 per month, for a total increase of over 6.5 million jobs.
+As of January 2022, nonfarm employment has increased by 19.1 million since bottoming in April 2020 but remains down by 2.0 million or 1.9 percent from its pre-pandemic level in February 2020.
+According to the Bureau of Labor Statistics' Job Opening and Labor Turnover Survey (JOLTS), there are currently 10.9 million unfilled jobs in the United States, a number that remains close to its series high.
 In contrast, prior to the pandemic in February 2019, there were 7.1 million job openings.
+It appears that the labor force participation rate is still subdued, likely due to the ongoing uncertainty related to the pandemic.

-In Northern Virginia, the seasonally adjusted number of jobs in April 2022 was 15,700 or about 1 percent less than the peak pre-pandemic number reached in February 2020.
-The number of jobs in the well-paying Professional and Business Service sector increased around 2.3 percent during that time period.
-The Leisure and Hospitality sector has lagged, and the number of jobs is still 3.6 percent below its level in February 2020.
+In Northern Virginia, from December 2019 to December 2021, the overall number of jobs fell by 22,600 or 1.5 percent, while the number of jobs in the Leisure and Hospitality sector decreased by 1.8 percent.
+The number of jobs in the well-paying Professional and Business Services sector increased by 3.9 percent during that period.
 Federal procurement spending accounts for about 30 percent of the Washington area's economy, and the workforce of federal contractors has recovered more quickly from pandemic-related disruptions and resumed more normal operations, even if many continue to work from home.
-In April 2022, the unemployment rate in Fairfax County was at 2.2 percent, compared to last April's rate of 3.6 percent.
-However, the total labor force remains 3.5 percent lower than in February 2020, reflecting lower labor market participation compared to prepandemic levels.
+In December 2021, the unemployment rate in Fairfax County was at 2.2 percent, compared to last December's rate of 5.5 percent.
+The unemployment rate would be higher but for the fact that the total labor force remains 3.6 percent lower than in December 2019, reflecting lower labor market participation compared to pre-pandemic levels.